 • Water

 STEP 1.
 Start with nice crisp celery.
-Cut the bottoms of the celery off so that you have a fresh cut.
+Cut the bottoms off the celery so you have a fresh cut.

 Don’t have celery?
 You could try our color changing carnations experiment!